 It's salty, and little sweet, and tastes deep fried but totally healthier for you than typical Chinese food takeout.
 It's the kind of recipe that if there is more than one person eating you are gonna want to double or triple the batch.

 This recipe is totally my take on a Salt and Pepper Chicken recipe and I promise it will not disappoint.
 You will get the crispy salty chicken with a hint of warm spices from the Chinese 5 spice powder, and then there is a touch of a sticky sauce that MAKES the dish irresistible.

 It takes it from good to next level really freaking good.

-This version of salt and pepper chicken isn't spicy from peppers, which is a plus for any household with kids to feed, since kids are always down for chicken nuggets but not for spice.
+This version isn't spicy from peppers, which is a plus for any household with kids to feed, since kids are always down for chicken nuggets but not for spice.

 This is one of those recipes that will feel kinda fancy, kinda special, but totally relaxed eating "takeout" in your sweats and a glass of wine.